Microphone speech streaming recognition using the API v3

 type=partial, alternatives=['voice recognition test']

-The script recognizes speech and records it during 30 seconds.
-Once the script is executed, its results are saved to an audio.wav file with recorded voice.
+The script recognizes speech and records it for 30 seconds.
+Upon completion, the script results are saved to the audio.wav file with the recorded voice.

 Troubleshooting